AztecProtocol/dev-rel/tutorials/token-standard/README.md

 #### `mint_public`

-This function allows an account approved in the `minters` mapping to create new public tokens owned by the provided `to` address.
+This function allows an account approved in the public `minters` mapping to create new public tokens owned by the provided `to` address.

 First, storage is initialized.
 Then the function checks that the `msg_sender` is approved to mint in the `minters` mapping.
 If it is, a new `SafeU120` value is created of the `amount` provided.
 The function reads the recipients public balance and then adds the amount to mint, saving the output as `new_balance`, then reads to total supply and adds the amount to mint, saving the output as `supply`. `new_balance` and `supply` are then written to storage.